atheck/react-elmish-utils/README.md

 };
 ~~~

-In your UI component you can dispatch the `accept` and `cancelRequest` Form messages in the onClick event handlers of the OK or Cancel button.
+In your UI component you can dispatch the `acceptRequest` and `cancelRequest` Form messages in the onClick event handlers of the OK or Cancel button.

 The `createForm` function takes an `Options` object: